cantenesse/preview/README.md

 * "cassandraNodes" - An array of strings representing cassandra nodes to interact with.
 Only available when the engine is "cassandra".
 * "cassandraKeyspace" - The cassandra keyspace that queries are executed against.
 Only available when the engine is "cassandra".

-The "documentRenderAgent" group has the following keys:
+The "renderAgents" group contains three subgroups, each of which corresponds to a particular render agent.
+The subgroups share a common format with the following keys:

-* "enabled" - Used to determine if the document rendering agent should be started with the application.
+* "enabled" - Used to determine if the render agent should be started with the application.
 * "count" - The number of agents to run concurrently.
-* "basePath" - The path of the temporary directory to be used by the agent.
-* "supportedFileTypes" - An array of strings corresponding to file types to be supported by this render agent.
+* "fileTypes" - A map of file types to be supported by the render agent to the maximum time to be spent rendering a single file of that type.

-The "videoRenderAgent" group has the following keys:

-* "enabled" - Used to determine if the document rendering agent should be started with the application.
+* "rendererParams" - A group containing special parameters unique to each type of renderAgent.

+The supported subgroups, along with their special parameters, are:

+* "imageMagickRenderAgent"
-* "count" - The number of agents to run concurrently.
+  * "maxPages" - The maximum number of pages to convert when processing PDFs.
+Documents longer than this will be truncated.

+* "documentRenderAgent"
-* "basePath" - The path of the temporary directory to be used by the agent.
+  * "tempFileBasePath" - The location of a temporary directory to store files during the document conversion process.

-* "zencoderKey" - The Zencoder API key of an account to be used for the transcoding process.
+* "videoRenderAgent"
-* "zencoderNotificationUrl" - The URL of the server to listen for updates from Zencoder.
+  * "zencoderNotificationUrl" - The URL of the server to receive updates from Zencoder.
-* "zencoderS3Bucket" - The S3 bucket for Zencoder to use as output.
-* "supportedFileTypes" - An array of strings corresponding to file types to be supported by this render agent.

-The "imageMagickRenderAgent" group has the following keys:

-* "enabled" - Used to determine if the image magick rendering agent should be started with the application.
-* "count" - The number of agents to run concurrently.
-* "supportedFileTypes" - An array of strings corresponding to file types to be supported by this render agent.

 The "simpleApi" group has the following keys: